History of Sweden (1523–1611): Reformation

 Shortly after seizing power in 1523, Gustav Vasa addressed the Pope in Rome with a request for the confirmation of Johannes Magnus as new archbishop of Sweden, in the place of Gustav Trolle who had been formally deposed by the Riksdag of the Estates due to his involvement with the Danes.
 The pope initially refused, but gave his approval a year later.
 Magnus then was in a position between the reformation friendly king and the Catholic bishops.
 He was sent on a diplomatic mission to Russia in 1526 while the king continued the reformation.
 Magnus travelled down to Rome and was consecrated in 1533, but never returned home.

 Meanwhile, Gustav suppressed all Catholic printing-presses in 1526 and took two-thirds of the Church's tithes for the payment of the national debt (owed to the German soldiers who helped him to the throne).
 In 1529, he summoned to a church meeting in Örebro.
 Without formally breaking with Rome, all Catholic rituals were declared as merely symbolic, although still retained.
 The Catholic support was still strong around the country, and Gustav preferred to move slow by first spreading education of the Reformation.

 The final step was taken in 1531, when Gustav Vasa announced Laurentius Petri as the new archbishop of Uppsala and Sweden.
-Laurentius and his brother Olaus, and Mikael Agricola in Österland (today's Finland), wrote and printed Lutheran texts throughout the next decades.
+Laurentius and his brother Olaus, and Mikael Agricola in Finland, wrote and printed Lutheran texts throughout the next decades.
 The opposition was still strong, and neither Gustav nor his successor Eric XIV dared making radical reforms.
 A complete Lutheran church ordinance was not presented until the Swedish Church Ordinance 1571, defined in the Riksdag in 1591, with a statement of faith finalized by the Uppsala Synod in 1593.